openshift/enhancements/enhancements/baremetal/upgrade-coreos-deploy-image.md

 a [long-standing enhancement
 proposal](https://github.com/openshift/enhancements/pull/201).)

-We want to change the deploy disk image to use CoreOS.
+We are changing the deploy disk image to use CoreOS.
 This may take the form of both an ISO (for hosts that can use virtualmedia) and of a kernel + initrd + rootfs (for hosts that use PXE).
 Like the provisioning disk image, the URLs for these are known by the installer, but they point to the cloud by default and